Detecting Errors in a Quantum Network with Pauli Checks: Results

 \subsubsection{Recursive PCS Checks}

 Instead, we design a recursion scheme where the recursion is performed by adding more PCS checks, but the targets of the check gates are ancillas from the previous recursion.
+This can be repeated as desired.
 The intuition behind this method is that the PCS X\&Z scheme postselects a perfect state if the PCS subcircuit is noiseless \cite{Gonzales_2023PCS}.
 Thus, the recursion is meant to improve the quality of the initial PCS checks.
 For each recursion level, we only apply PCS X checks on the ancillas of the previous level because Z errors on the ancillas are the errors that go undetected.
 Each recursion level introduces two additional X checks.
 A diagram of this construction, shown for the left checks part of the circuit, is provided in Fig.~\ref{fig:pcs_circ_xz_recursion_circ}, where the red gates are from 2 recursion levels and the orange gates are the base PCS X\&Z checks.

-Note again that the targets of the next recursion of PCS check gates are the ancilla qubits of the previous recursion.
-This can be repeated as desired.

-Note that we do not provide the analytical recursive fidelity equation, but the numerical results are provided for the circuit given in Fig.~\ref{fig:pcs_xz_fidelities_circ} with additional recursive checks.
-A similar scheme was introduced in Ref.~\cite{berg_2022singleshotErrMitigByCoherentPauliChecks} for quantum computing, but here we apply it in a distributed setting, use specific checks and a specific target state, investigate its relation to error correction, and we examine its scaling.
+Note that we do not provide the analytical recursive fidelity equation, but numerical results are provided in Fig.~\ref{fig:pcs_xz_recursion_plot}.
+A related scheme was introduced in Ref.~\cite{VenDenBerg_2023SingleShotErrMitigByCohPauliChecks} for quantum computing, but here we apply it in a distributed setting, use specific checks and a specific target state, investigate its relation to error correction, and we examine its scaling.